English Channel: Shipping

-The shore-based long-range traffic control system was updated in 2003 and there is a series of traffic separation systems in operation.
+The shore-based long-range traffic control system was updated in 2003 and there is a series of traffic separation schemes in operation.
 Though the system is inherently incapable of reaching the levels of safety obtained from aviation systems such as the traffic collision avoidance system, it has reduced accidents to one or two per year.

 Marine GPS systems allow ships to be preprogrammed to follow navigational channels accurately and automatically, further avoiding risk of running aground, but following the fatal collision between Dutch Aquamarine and Ash in October 2001, Britain's Marine Accident Investigation Branch (MAIB) issued a safety bulletin saying it believed that in these most unusual circumstances GPS use had actually contributed to the collision.
 The ships were maintaining a very precise automated course, one directly behind the other, rather than making use of the full width of the traffic lanes as a human navigator would.

 A combination of radar difficulties in monitoring areas near cliffs, a failure of a CCTV system, incorrect operation of the anchor, the inability of the crew to follow standard procedures of using a GPS to provide early warning of the ship dragging the anchor and reluctance to admit the mistake and start the engine led to the MV Willy running aground in Cawsand Bay, Cornwall, in January 2002.
 The MAIB report makes it clear that the harbour controllers were informed of impending disaster by shore observers before the crew were themselves aware.
 The village of Kingsand was evacuated for three days because of the risk of explosion, and the ship was stranded for 11 days.